 - or at the end of the tree line, for a young truffle field for example, in order not to interfere with more frequent tillage

 There are some non-negligible factors that can influence the pF measurement.
 For an optimal measurement and an efficient monitoring of the pF, it will be advisable to follow scrupulously the detailed protocol of installation of the probe in the ground (provided with the equipment) and illustrated in the video tutorial below.

-How to make the plaster probe operational?
+How to make the gypsum sensor operational?

 How many probes to install on a site?

 It is possible to set up a whole network of probes on the whole plantation or to equip only some trees or plots of the plantation.
 The number of probes to be installed will depend mainly on the characteristics of the terrain.
 If the texture and/or the physico-chemical composition of the soil is heterogeneous over the whole surface, it is recommended to equip each different sub-plot of the land with probes.

 What is the life span of a gypsum sensor?